Easter Bible Study Lessons — Matthew 26:26-30 – Easter Story

 And when they had sung an hymn, they went out into the mount of Olives. – Matthew 26:26-30 NKJV

 As we approach Palm Sunday and Easter, a thought to remember is the event of the Lord’s Supper (Last Supper).

 Why the KJV?

-I purposely used the King James Bible version for these verses.
+I purposely used the King James Bible version for these verses about The Lord’s Supper.
 This Bible is more poetic in its wording and some things need to be left alone.

 The same is true for The Lord’s Prayer which many of us have prayed from the KJV as children.

 Some words from The Last Supper to study:

 There are several names for this farewell meal Jesus shared with the disciples that night.

 Lord’s Supper – Commemorating the meal Jesus ate with His disciples at Passover.

 Eucharist – Also known as thanksgiving.
 This is because we give thanks to God for sending Christ and the work He has done for us.